Welcome to today's edition of the Rush 24-7 podcast.

 Can we spare all that?

-Because folks, there isn't the slightest chance that anything other than Obama is going to be an improvement.
+Because, folks, there isn't the slightest chance that anything other than Obama is going to be an improvement.

 And we will be back.

-Stop and thinking is here you are at the White House Correspondence Denner, and never forget politics is showbiz for the ugly, which is why they have to import a bunch of Hollywood people there to make the place telegenic.
+And never forget politics is showbiz for the ugly, which is why they have to import a bunch of Hollywood people there to make the place telegenic.

-Otherwise, nobody want to watch it.
+Otherwise, nobody wants to watch it.

 And they're all celebrating.

-I don't know what it's Obama's last correspondence dinner, it signifies last time that he'll party with the press and so on.
+It signifies last time that he'll party with the press and so on.

 What did this comedian do?